 As it appeared to me and as expressed to me by others, there could not have been any purpose by the protestors other than to try to intimidate through violence, anyone wanting to attend the meeting from doing so.
 In fact, at least two would-be attendees that I know of, seeing the mob, decided not to attend and drove off.

 Because of the hostile atmosphere created by the protesters, none of the meeting's attendees ventured out to the street side which was unprotected by police to video tape what actually happened.
 But there was some video that I have acquired which recorded what happened from the inside of the meeting's parking lot.
 The photos and video clips are strong evidence supporting my version of what happened.

 The video clip below shows that the two persons who claimed to be injured by my van faked the whole thing.

 Cops doing nothing while mob blocks

 One of many Mechista protestors well known for their racist Activity.

 Protester with fist in air holds a sign protesting war (huhh?), before striking the roof of a van.

 GOING INTO EXILE:

-Taking the threats to me and my family seriously, I moved my family to a rural area of Arizona for safety reasons.
-But the move has given me even more resolve to carry on my activism as an advocate for Los Angeles and the nation through L.A. based WatchdogAmerica.com from my satellite office at my Arizona location.
+Taking the threats to me and my family seriously, I moved my family to a rural area of Arizona for safety reasons (now based in Phoenix.
+But the move has given me even more resolve to carry on my activism as an advocate for America.

 I wish to thank my subscribers and friends for your support.